jagz97/Cmpe131-Team-6/README.md

 - Customers can delete account at /user/delete (Hector Saldivar)
 - Customers can view a products reviews and other details at /product/<product_id> (Hector Saldivar)
 - Customers can add a review if they are logged in at /product/review/<product_id> (Hector Saldivar)
+- Customers can check out the items in cart and buy items using Stripe API `orders/<order_id>` (Jagjit Singh)
+- Users Land on Splash at `/` where they can signup to subscribe for newsletter using MailGun api (Jagjit Singh)
+- Customer can see all items added by all sellers at `/home` (Jagjit Singh)

 # Cmpe131 Team 6
 - Hector Saldivar (@HectorSal) Team Lead